-- Depending on thre flavor profiles you like, feel free to add some herbs or spices to the coating for the chicken.
-Thyme or Italian seasoning are delicious as is oregano and rosemary.
+- Depending on the flavor profiles you like, feel free to add some herbs or spices to the coating for the chicken.
+Thyme or Italian seasoning is delicious as is oregano and rosemary.

 One Pan Lemon Garlic Chicken and Asparagus

 - Send to your inbox